'Property Brothers' star Drew Scott and Linda Phan want your help creating their wedding hashtag

 Restaurant staff presented Phan with a cake decorated from one of her favorite Dr. Seuss’s books, “Oh the Places You’ll Go," with the wording changed to read, “Oh the Places We’ll Go” and an engagement ring held by a figurine at the top of the cake.

-Since then, the pair has opened the doors to a 1921 Los Angles home they renovated in an HGTV special.
+Since then, the pair has opened the doors to a 1921 Los Angeles home they renovated in an HGTV special.

 And while Drew’s twin brother and co-host Jonathan was just recently in the spotlight over his breakup with long-term girlfriend Jacinta Kuznetsov, we’re sure he’ll be celebrating in style with his brother on his big day.